Become A Defender of Life

 This month, the brain develops many bumps and grooves, called gyri and sulci.9 These bumps and grooves increase the surface area of the brain, which is important because the cortex is only on the surface of the brain.
 By adding gyri and sulci all over, the brain can pack in more cortical neurons than it otherwise could.
 This explosive brain growth is accompanied by huge advances in fetal learning capabilities.

 At birth, newborns prefer looking at faces compared to upside-down faces or other images.
 Scientists also wondered whether postnatal experience was important for this preference.
 To answer this question, one research group decided to project patterned light from outside the mother into the womb.
 Red lasers projected three dots into the womb – one set of dots that looked like a face, with eyes and a mouth, and another set upside-down.
-Amazingly, at 32 weeks after conception, the fetuses turned their heads toward the face-like lights projected through the uterine wall, and turned less when the dots were upside-down.13 This shows that not only can the fetus see and respond to visual information from outside the womb, the fetus also prefers looking at face-like stimuli.
+Amazingly, at 34 weeks, the fetuses turned their heads toward the face-like lights projected through the uterine wall, and turned less when the dots were upside-down.13 This shows that not only can the fetus see and respond to visual information from outside the womb, the fetus also prefers looking at face-like stimuli.